HandcraftedCode/process/README.md

 ### Feature Branches

-When developing using Git, there should be one canonical branch, usually called `master`.
-No developer should ever commit code directly into `master`; instead, each developer should branch off of `master` named after the feature they are working (usually from a [user story](#user-stories)) and develop in that branch.
-These are called **feature branches**.
-Feature branches should only contain one feature.
-When a feature is complete, a request to merge that branch into `master` should take place (in [GitHub](https://github.com/) parlance, a *pull request*).
-At that point, a developer who did not write the code should review the request and make sure it meets the development standards of the group and, primarily, that it works.
-Assuming it meets all of the basic requirements, it should be merged by the reviewing developer.
-A [continuous integration system](http://en.wikipedia.org/wiki/Continuous_integration) can assist greatly in this merge request process by automating most of it, including running tests against the developed code.
-At no point should a developer merge their own code into `master`.

 GitHub has created a fantastic visualization of [this process flow](http://guides.github.com/overviews/flow/) as part of their [GitHub Guides](http://guides.github.com/) documentation.

-### Tags and Releases

-When a section of work has been completed (usually after a [sprint](#sprint)), whatever code is ready to be released (the current state of `master`, usually after quality assurance testing has taken place) should be tagged for release.
-Tags should be created using [SEMVER](http://semver.org/) versioning and should begin with the letter **v**.
-A single designated member of the team, usually the Lead Developer (when using a [continuous delivery system](http://en.wikipedia.org/wiki/Continuous_delivery), it should take care of this), should create the tag and push it to each Git remote.
-They should then release that tag (and only that tag) into production.

-### Preprocessed Languages

-When working with preprocessed languages, such as [Sass](#sass-and-compass), the compiled output should be ignored through Git's `.gitignore` file (in the case of Sass, compiled CSS should be ignored).
-If not using a [continuous delivery system](http://en.wikipedia.org/wiki/Continuous_delivery), the member of the team designated to [tag and release](#tags-and-releases) the code should force add the compiled output into the repository and commit that in (they should absolutely be the only ones to do this).
-If using a continuous delivery system, compiling preprocessed languages should be part of the build step and absolutely no compiled code should be put under version control.

-## Brooks's Law

-> Nine women can't make a baby in one month.
->
-> *Fred Brooks*

-[Brooks's Law](http://en.wikipedia.org/wiki/Brooks's_law), which was coined in Fred Brooks's 1975 book [The Mythical Man-Month](http://en.wikipedia.org/wiki/The_Mythical_Man-Month), states that "adding manpower to a late software project makes it later".
-The law, while described even by Brooks as an oversimplification, captures two factors of a general rule of software development (as from the Wikipedia article):

-1. It takes some time for the people added to a project to become productive.
-Brooks calls this the "ramp up" time.
-Software projects are complex engineering endeavors, and new workers on the project must first become educated about the work that has preceded them; this education requires diverting resources already working on the project, temporarily diminishing their productivity while the new workers are not yet contributing meaningfully.
-Each new worker also needs to integrate with a team composed of multiple engineers who must educate the new worker in their area of expertise in the code base, day by day.
-In addition to reducing the contribution of experienced workers (because of the need to train), new workers may even have negative contributions – for example, if they introduce bugs that move the project further from completion.
-2. Communication overheads increase as the number of people increases.
-The number of different communication channels increases rapidly with the number of people.
-Everyone working on the same task needs to keep in sync, so as more people are added they spend more time trying to find out what everyone else is doing.

-To combat these issues with large and expanding teams, those individuals involved with a project, from [project managers](#project-manager) to [product owners](#product-owner) to [designers](#visual-designer) and [developers](#developer), should remain as constant as possible throughout each major [release](#tags-and-releases) of a project.
-They should each stay on a project for the duration of a project, from the kick off of a project to a major release.
-The team should be kept small and flexible and communication channels between all involved should be open and available throughout the duration of a project.

 # Content Strategy